Brave Light

 History

-For many years, North Chapel has developed a successful track record of working collaboratively with community partners—from Sustainable Woodstock, to the Norman Williams Public Library, to Safford Commons Affordable Housing Community.
-Combining our efforts with partners in the Boston area as well as in Portsmouth, NH, we have been able to design a set of cooperative programs the will challenge Brave Light Youth.
-The Brave Light Project will provide youth opportunities to grow and flourish.
+For many years, North Chapel has developed a successful track record of working collaboratively with community partners - from Sustainable Woodstock, to the Norman Williams Public Library, to Safford Commons Affordable Housing Community.
+Combining our efforts with partners in the Boston area as well as in Portsmouth, NH, we have been able to design a set of cooperative programs that will challenge Brave Light Youth.
+The Brave Light Project provides youth opportunities to grow and flourish.

 The Children and Youth Task Force was a small group of teachers, counselors, parents and high school students.
 In 2018, the Task Force began to meet in order to learn more about the needs of children and youth in central Vermont.
 We met for a little more than a year.
 Several clear needs emerged out of that experience - the need to fight social isolation, a longing for inter-generational experience and the desire to know what city life is like.
 This is what inspired us to create the Brave Light Project.